 Emily Goldberg and her colleagues at Yale School of Medicine decided to test how a ketogenic diet affects immunity.
 To do this, they injected a lethal dose of influenza virus particles into the noses of mice and kept them on a low-carb feed for a week.
 In the first few days, they found that starving mice lost less weight and tolerated the infection better; on day four, there were no survivors in the control group, and only half of the experimental animals died.

 The revealed effect of the ketogenic diet is not a significant result, but the process.
 When the cells receive only fatty acids as food, they have to start the reactions of their oxidation and split to short acids.
 At the same time, the mitochondria themselves begin to work more efficiently and produce more antioxidants that protect cells from the stress that inevitably accompanies infections and inflammation.

 The exact mechanisms of action for researchers have yet to be clarified, but they suggest that these results may be useful in preventing annual flu epidemics in humans.

-Scientists still have not reached consensus on how a ketogenic and other restrictive diets can be effective in controlling disease or prolonging life.
+Scientists still have not reached a consensus on how ketogenic and other restrictive diets can be effective in controlling disease or prolonging life.
 In one study, for example, they found that a ketogenic diet helps metabolism and boosts immunity even without weight loss.
 It is necessary not only to have a keto diet weight loss plan but also to manage physical activity.
-Stay healthy!